Financial Aid FAQs

 During the academic year, your enrollment status must be half-time or greater, which is equal to 6 or more credits, to remain eligible for federal aid.
 During summer programs, half-time or greater is considered 3 or more credits.

 - Incoming Students: The Office of Financial Aid reviews your financial aid after you are admitted.
 All students should should expect to hear about their award two to four weeks after their file with the office is complete.
-If considerable time has passed since you submitted the materials, please contact us.
-We can confirm whether we have received all necessary materials and have the correct mailing address for sending your award letter.
+If considerable time has passed since you submitted the materials, please contact us and we can confirm whether we have received all necessary materials.
+You will be notified by email to check the My Fin Aid site for your award information.

 All financial aid application materials should be submitted by the appropriate deadlines.
 Failure to do so may delay the arrival of funds to New England Law.